 Catboats are easily maneuverable, making them more efficient and economical to operate compared to other boats.
 They are ideal for downwind passages and short-handed sailing.
 There is one downside, though, with catboats: they are not efficient in upwind situations.

 If you want to address the upwind problems of catboats, get a catboat with a modern design like Wylie boats.
-They applied some innovations on their catboats, such as the wishbone boom that enabled their catboats to handle the upwind problem.
+They applied some innovations to their catboats, such as the wishbone boom that enabled their catboats to handle the upwind problem.

 History of Catboats